usenode/proton.js/README.md

     WebApp.prototype.handle = function () {
         // this.context is available here, as well as in other methods on WebApp };

+### this.context.beforeStart(promise)

+The before start takes a promise object (Promised.IO recommended) representing an asynchronous operation that should complete before the server is started (as a result of proton.run being called).

 Installation
 ============